josephjeganathan/BedeGaming.github.io/source/_posts/2014-12-16-Adding-InstancePerRequest-to-Non-Web-Apps.markdown

 	}

 The code above is fairly basic, but proves the point.
-Revise it and package it up a little and you can a context aware framework that works very nicely with Autofac.
+Revise it and package it up a little and you have a context aware framework that works very nicely with Autofac.